siegeon/magic.lambda.io/README.md

 After invoking the above, assuming the **[.stream]** node contains a valid `Stream` object, the file above will contain the content from the stream.

+**Notice** - If the file exists from before, this will throw an exception, unless you pass in **[overwrite]** and set its value to boolean true, at which point the file will first be deleted before the stream is saved to the specified file path.

 ### [io.stream.read]

 Works similarly to **[io.file.load]** but instead of taking a source filename of some kind,